hoggmania/build.env.intel/cyclonedx_plugins_by_language.md

 ---

 ## Recommended CI/CD Integration Practices

+## Troubleshooting Common Errors

+- **Syntax error on token(s), misplaced construct(s):**
+	- This usually means a misplaced or extra curly brace (`}`) or code outside a class in a Java file.
+	- Ensure all methods and fields are inside the correct class (e.g., `EnvScannerCommand`).
+	- The license block at the top of Java files must be inside a `/* ... */` comment, immediately followed by the `package` declaration.
+	- No blank lines or stray characters should appear between the license comment and `package`.
+- **SBOM not generated:**
+	- Check that the required CycloneDX plugin/CLI is installed and available in your PATH.
+	- For standalone JARs, Syft must be installed separately: https://github.com/anchore/syft
+- **Output directory not created:**
+	- The tool will attempt to create the output directory if it does not exist, but check permissions if this fails.

 - **Generate SBOMs as part of the build stage** – integrate plugin or CLI invocation into your pipeline (e.g., Maven `package`, Gradle `build`, Go `build`, Python `install`).
 - **Use consistent SBOM formats and schema versions** (preferably CycloneDX v1.5 or newer).